JeffersonLab/hps-mc/examples/alignment/tracking/README.md

 Tracking for Alignment {#trackingalign}
 ======================

+**Note**: This example uses a detector created by the \ref misalign example, so that must be run first.

 1. Edit list of input files
 2. Modify non-input-file variables
   - The current job input variables assume that the input files are 2019 MC